Quantum cellular automaton: Models of physical systems

 Models of quantum cellular automata have been proposed by David Meyer, Bruce Boghosian and Washington Taylor, and Peter Love and Bruce Boghosian as a means of simulating quantum lattice gases, motivated by the use of "classical" cellular automata to model classical physical phenomena such as gas dispersion.
 Criteria determining when a quantum cellular automaton (QCA) can be described as quantum lattice gas automaton (QLGA) were given by Asif Shakeel and Peter Love.

 Quantum dot cellular automata

 A proposal for implementing classical cellular automata by systems designed with quantum dots has been proposed under the name "quantum cellular automata" by Doug Tougaw and Craig Lent, as a replacement for classical computation using CMOS technology.
 In order to better differentiate between this proposal and models of cellular automata which perform quantum computation, many authors working on this subject now refer to this as a quantum dot cellular automaton.

+Models of Particle Physics

+Many QCAs that simulate Quantum Field Theories in the continuum limit have been devised.
+The simplest one is the Dirac QCA that, for low-momentum and low mass regime, behaves like a Dirac particle.
+Some other QCAs that simulate Quantum Electrodynamics have also been constructed.
+However, there remain some problems with these modes.
+For instance, it is not clear how define a free Dirac vacuum in such models that is stable.